brpandey/hangman/README.md

 ### Usage

+    Hangman runs both interactive human games with manually specified secrets and also runs human and robot games with randomly generated secrets either interactive or not.

+    Robot games are auto-guessed based on simple strategy heuristics.

+    Player game archival can be captured through logging, e.g. --log option

+    The display and log options are exclusive to the CLI client.
+As well as the human guessing timeout option which allows values between 0 secs and 10 secs to choose a letter.

+    The parallel option allows games to be played on all the cores of your system

 ```elixir
     --name (player id) --type ("human" or "robot") --random (num random secrets, max 1000)
     [--secret (hangman word(s)) --baseline] [--log --display --timeout] [--parallel]